milesconrad/omnibus/README.md

 Along with the packages in `requirements.txt`, you will also need to make sure you have imagemagick installed on your machine.
 As it stands, the bot is using os.system() to process the images.

-This bot is programmed to be run on linux, so unfortunately I don't have any help for getting it running on windows.
+This bot is programmed to be run on linux, so unfortunately I don't have any suggestions for getting it running on windows.